lakshyakedia/reef-bot/README.md

 ## ❤️ Show Your Support

-If you find ReefBot helpful and enjoy using it, consider starring this repository and following me.
-Your support helps us continue to improve and maintain the bot for everyone.
+If you find ReeF Bot helpful and enjoy using it, consider starring this repository and following me.
+You can also donate me through [Kofi](https://ko-fi.com/reefbot)

 ## 📝 License